hannonhill/XSLT-Workbook/README.md

-This is a library of XSL templates commonly used for performing types of transformations in [Hannon Hill's](http://www.hannonhill.com) Cascade Server
+This is a library of XSL templates commonly used for performing types of transformations in [Hannon Hill's](http://www.hannonhill.com) Cascade Server.